 Short-Term Health Insurance

 Temporary plans provide low-cost medical coverage that can be approved within 24-48 hours.
 Available in all states except California, Hawaii, Colorado, New Mexico, New York, New Jersey, Massachusetts, Vermont, Rhode Island, Connecticut, and Maine, plans are generally issued from 3 months to 36 months.
 Although pre-existing conditions are not covered, up to $2 million of coverage is generally available, and plans can be approved within 24 hours.
 Underwriting is simplified and limited questions are asked.
+Many policies can be renewed for an additional term.

-Policies can be purchased at anytime throughout the year, regardless whether an Open enrollment period has started or ended.
+In most states, policies can be purchased at anytime throughout the year, regardless whether an Open enrollment period has started or ended.
 Enrollment applications are very short and basic, and can be completed in less than 25 minutes.
 Benefits can begin the next day when a payment is submitted with the application.
 Persons between jobs or just graduated, and others seeking more affordable options than Marketplace plans are frequent applicants.
 Healthy persons within 6-12 months of Medicare-eligibility that don't qualify for a federal subsidy also may be candidates for a short-term plan.

 Temporary contracts are not Affordable Care Act-compliant, and should be reviewed for all exclusions and limitations.
 Essential Health benefits are mostly covered (office visits, prescriptions, emergency room visits, hospitalization...), although a deductible, coinsurance, and copayment may apply.
 Federal instant tax credits are not available, and benefits will cease when the plan duration has expired.
+Maternity and mental illness benefits may be limited or excluded.
+Preventative coverage, unlike Marketplace plans, may not be covered at 100%.
+Seniors are generally not eligible for benefits.

 You may re-apply for additional coverage when a ST plan expires.
 However, a new application is required, and medical underwriting must be completed.
 A new deductible period will begin along with maximum out-of-pocket expense limits.
 The applicant may choose different benefits than the previous policy.
 It's possible that the prior plan may change, and the new rate and benefits may be different or no longer available.